How to Stand Out in Your Job Application for Real

 Target specific companies and roles

-Craft a short, sharp cover letter
+Write a short, sharp cover letter

-Use Ballista to send your packet
+Use Ballista to send your application

 Follow up with a polite email